Transfer park campground enterance sign

 Directions

-From Durango: Travel about 13 miles north on Florida Road (County Road 240).
-Continue straight on County Road 243 which turns into FR 596 and head approximately 8.5 miles to the campground entrance, passing through Florida Campground.
+From Durango: Travel about 13 miles on Florida Road (County Road 240).
+Continue straight on County Road 243, which becomes FR 596, and drive approximately 8.5 miles to the campground entrance past Florida Campground.
 From Bayfield: Travel 9 miles north on County Road 501, then 3 miles northwest on County Road 240.
-Turn right onto County Road 243 which turns into FR 596 and head approximately 8.5 miles to the campground entrance.
+Turn right onto County Road 243/FR 596 and continue 8.5 miles to the entrance.

 Amenities